Surrey Transportation Plan

-This phase will seek to engage the community and stakeholders on key elements that could form the draft Transportation Plan.
-Through this process, participants will be shown the tradeoffs and asked to provide feedback on the draft plan elements that staff and other subject matter experts develop based on what they learned in Phase 2.
+This phase will seek to engage the community and stakeholders on evaluating potential priorities, seeking feedback on concepts and key approaches to address the five pillars, and inform the Plan’s vision and decision-making framework.
+Through this process, participants will be shown the trade-offs and asked to provide feedback on options developed based on what we learned in Phase 2.

 Phase 4 - FALL 2021

 This phase will be the final engagement phase and will focus on receiving feedback on the draft Transportation Plan.
 It will identify any gaps and address potential concerns or points for clarification prior to the plan going to Council for decision.

 Surrey grows by 800 new residents a month.